endlos99/xdt99/ide/EDITORS.md

    argument, or comment field,

 whenever the user hits the `Tab` key.
 You may edit the Emacs variable `tab-stop-list` to adjust the tab stop positions to your liking.
+If `electric-indent-mode` mode is active, pressing `Return` will also indent the line just entered.

 The `asm99-smart-backspace-mode` minor mode will move the cursor back to the previous tab stop if there is only whitespace between the cursor and the tab